zajichek/zajichek/content/consulting/services.md

   icon_pack: fas
 ---

 I use open source languages (R/Python) with the [RStudio](https://www.rstudio.com/products/rstudio/) environment to enable flexibility to develop fully customized data products, transparency for code sharing and collaboration, and no overhead (it's free!).
-We can setup processes to deliver tools on the web with [R Shiny](https://shiny.rstudio.com/) web application, a static (or interactive) report with [R Markdown](https://rmarkdown.rstudio.com/), or I can send you the code to run on your own.
+We can setup tools on the web with [R Shiny](https://shiny.rstudio.com/), static (or interactive) reports with [R Markdown](https://rmarkdown.rstudio.com/), or I can send you the code to run on your own.